nanci-group/VPNclientEngine/README.md

 ## ⚙️ API Methods

 ### 🔹 1. initialize()
-Initializes the VPN controller.
+Initializes the VPN Engine.
 This should be called before using any other method.

 ### 🔹 2. connect({required int index})
 Connects to the specified VPN server.